Haddox/prot_stab_analysis_pipeline/README.md

 I provide an example of how to execute this pipeline in the `Jupyter` notebook called [`analysis_code.ipynb`](analysis_code.ipynb).
 In this notebook, I reproduce the entire analysis from the Rocklin et al. study, starting from the deep-sequencing data.
 Most of the input data for the analysis is stored in the directory called `data/`.
 However, the input FASTQ files are stored in a separate location on TACC.

 After executing the analysis, I test that the results of the pipeline match the original results from the Rocklin et al. study.
 To do so, I downloaded the following files from the paper's supplemental info and uploaded them in the following location in this repository:

 * for each protease, I uploaded a file giving protein counts generated from the raw deep-sequencing data.
 These files are stored in the directory `data/original_Rocklin_counts/` and are called `rd4_chymo.counts` and `rd4_tryp.counts` for chymotrypsin and trypsin, respectively.
 * for each protease, I uploaded a file giving EC50 values (and other related metadata) for each protein design.
 These files are stored in the directory `data/original_Rocklin_EC50_values/` and are called `rd4_chymo.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput` and `rd4_tryp.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput` for chymotrypsin and trypsin, respectively.

 ## To do

 * Set up a system for logging progress of the script
+* Change the releative path in the `__init__.py` file used to import the counts and FACS data
+* Figure out how to implement the unfolded-state model and compute EC50 values
 * Set up a `conda` environment that is completely self contained
     * currently, there is a problem with importing `pymc3` as installed by `conda`
-* Make it so that don't need to copy over counts
+* Ask Gabe if he included samples with zero counts in the naive sample.

 ## Summary of `Python` scripts in the pipeline

 All of the code for the pipeline is in the directory called `scripts/`.
+This includes scripts that perform the analyses, as well as scripts with functions that are imported as modules.

-Here are descriptions of each of the scripts in the directory.
+Here is a list of the scripts that perform the analysis:

 * `compute_ec50_values_from_deep_sequencing_data.py`: the main script that performs the entire analysis.
-All inputs and outputs of this script are described above in the section called "How to run the pipeline".
-The below scripts are all dependencies for this script.
-* `deep_seq_utils.py`: a custom script with `Python` functions for analyzing deep-sequencing data.
-* `fit_all_ec50_data.py`: a script from Rocklin et al. that is used to fit EC50 values.
-* `protease_sequencing_model.py` and `utility.py`: are both scripts from Rocklin et al. that are imported as modules for computing EC50 values.
-* `

-### `compute_ec50_values_from_deep_sequencing_data.py`

-Compute EC50 values from deep-sequencing data.
-This module serves as a wrapper for the modules listed below.

-* Outputs:
-    * Assembled FASTQ files for each sample
-    * Counts files for each sample, one giving all counts of all proteins, the other only giving counts for the input designs
-    * EC50 values for each sample

-### `assemble_and_align_reads.py`

-Assemble paired-end deep-sequencing reads in the form of FASTQ files and then align the reads to a set of input sequences

     * Inputs:
-    * deep-sequencing data
-    * a file giving the DNA and protein sequence for each input design for a given round of designs
-    * a path to an output directory where the results will be stored
+        * all inputs are described above in the section called "How to run the pipeline"
     * Dependencies:
-    * `PEAR`
-    * `deep_seq_utils.py`: a custom `Python` script
+        * all scripts in the `scripts/` directory, described below
     * Outputs:
-    * assembled paired-end reads in the form of FASTQ files for each sample
-    * counts files with the number of times each protein was observed in each sample:
-        * one file with counts for *all* sequences that were observed, even if they do not match a starting design
-        * one file with counts for *only* sequences that match a starting design

-### `summarize_alignments.py`

-Make plots summarizing the alignments, including plots showing:
-    * sequencing depth
-    * number of sequences thrown out during the alignment
-    * etc.

-### `compute_ec50_values.py`

-Compute ec50 values for a given experiment
+        * all outputs are described above in the section called "How to run the pipeline"

+* `fit_all_ec50_data.py`: a script from Rocklin et al. that is used to fit EC50 values.
+I call this script for this purpose in `compute_ec50_values_from_deep_sequencing_data.py`.
     * Inputs:

-    * `experiments.csv` file
+        python fit_all_ec50_data.py [--datasets DATASETS] [--output_dir OUTPUT_DIR]

+        * `--datasets`: a list of datasets to analyze.
+These datasets are defined in the `input` column of the `experiments.csv` file, formatted as `{dataset}.counts`
+        * `--output_dir`: a path to an output directory where all the results will be stored.
+This directory will be made if it does not already exist.

     * Dependencies:
+        * the modules called `protease_sequencing_model.py`, `utility.py`, and `compile_counts_and_FACS_data/__init__.py`, which are described below

+    * Outputs:
+        * all files in the `ec50_values/` results directory described above, except for the `experiments.csv` file

+Here are a list of scripts that are imported as modules in the computational pipeline:

+* `deep_seq_utils.py`: a custom script with `Python` functions for analyzing deep-sequencing data, used in `compute_ec50_values_from_deep_sequencing_data.py`.
-    * scripts from Rocklin et al., 2017, Science
+* `protease_sequencing_model.py` and `utility.py`: are both scripts from Rocklin et al. that are imported in `fit_all_ec50_data.py` as modules for computing EC50 values.
-    * `Python` modules

-* Output:
-    * EC50 values
+* `compile_counts_and_FACS_data/__init__.py`: this script compiles and returns deep-sequencing counts and FACS data in dictionary form when its the directory it resides in is imported, as is done in `fit_all_ec50_data.py` for computing EC50 values from using these data as input.
+In the future